JordanSpencerWu/old-website/_posts/blog/2016/March/2016-03-04-learning-d3js.markdown

 scale.
 We all remember learning about domain and range in math class, scale are function that map from an input domain to an output range.
 The domain in a function usually refers to the independent variable which is the x-axis on a graph.
 A function needs this independent variable say `x` to determine the dependent variable `y`.
-The domain is usually the min and max value of your data your will pass into the function and the range is the max and min of the x or y axis of the canvas.
+The domain is usually the min and max value of your data you will pass into the function and the range is the max and min of the x or y axis of the canvas.
 We are basically trying to normalize our data value with the given output range.
 Let's create a linear scale for our height of the `rect` element.